nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample1_managing_discovery_runs.md

 ## Creating new discovery groups

-in order to start discovery runs, we must first create a discovery group, which is a collection of known assets that we can pivot off of. these are created using the `disco_groups.put` method
+in order to start discovery runs, we must first create a discovery group, which is a collection of known assets that we can pivot off of. these are created using the `discovery_groups.put` method
 ```python
 workspace_name = '<your workspace name here>'
 resource_group = '<your resource group here>'